 The band recruited former Mayhem singer Attila and recorded the Reclaim EP.
 FaceFront issued it in January of 2004.
 In December of 2004, Arnt Grønbech, along with fellow musician Steinar Gundersen, were arrested in Canada while on tour as members of Satyricon.
 They were accused of drugging and raping a woman on the tour bus in Toronto.
 That tour was consequently cancelled.
 Frost left in 2004 and was replaced by the band’s old drummer, Vyl.
 In the same year, the band signed to the Norwegian label, Tabu Recordings, for which the band recorded Armada.
 This recording introduced bassist Wizziac.
 A tour with Enslaved and 1349 was announced for late 2006.
 KOK announced June 10th, 2008 as the North American release date for the band’s Kolossus release.
 It came on the heals of the tour with Dimmu Borgir and Behemoth (dubbed the Invaluable Darkness Tour Part 2) in April and into early May.
 The North American tour of Enslaved, Swallow The Sun and Keep Of Kalessin scheduled for May 2009 was cancelled due to logistical issues.
 Keep Of Kalessin released a new album, called Reptilian, in North America on June 8th 2010 through Nuclear Blast Records.
 The album was issued in Europe outside Germany, Austria and Switzerland on May 10th through Indie Recordings.

 Keep Of Kalessin singer Thebon joined Norwegian thrash band Hellish Outcast in the summer of 2010.
 He replaced Sjalg Otto Unnison, who was focusing on Leadsledge.
 Norway's Keep Of Kalessin played its song The Divine Land with Eurovision Song Contest 2009 winner, Norwegian Alexander Rybak, on January 15th, 2011 in the intermission of this year's Norwegian national Eurovision Song Contest competition Melodi Grand Prix.
 Dark Tranquillity would complete the We Are The Void tour in November, 2012 with Keep Of Kalessin, Warbringer, Dawn Heist and Rota.
+The band would release a new full-length in North America in February of 2015 through Indie Recordings.
+Titled Epistemology, the eight-track offering was the band’s first studio output in five years.

 KEEP OF KALESSIN - AGNEN: A JOURNEY THROUGH THE DARK - AVANTGARDE/WWIII